rahildoshi97/pymatlib/docs/explanation/material_properties.md

-# Material Properties in pymatlib
+# Material Properties in PyMatLib

-This document explains the conceptual framework behind temperature-dependent material properties in pymatlib, how they are represented internally, and the mathematical models used for computed properties.
+This document explains the conceptual framework behind temperature-dependent material properties in PyMatLib, how they are represented internally, and the mathematical models used for computed properties.

 ## Conceptual Framework

-Material properties in pymatlib are designed around these key principles:
+Material properties in PyMatLib are designed around these key principles:

 1. **Temperature Dependence**: Most material properties vary with temperature, especially during phase transitions
 2. **Symbolic Representation**: Properties are represented as symbolic expressions for mathematical manipulation